Qhojoblinks-7/personal_health_assistant/README.md

 ## Features

-- **BMI Calculator**: Calculate the Body Mass Index (BMI) based on the user's height and weight.
+- **BMI Calculator:** Calculate the Body Mass Index (BMI) based on the user's height and weight.
-- **Fitness Tracking**: Log and track daily exercise routines, including the type of exercise, duration, and intensity.
+- **Fitness Tracking:** Log and track daily exercise routines, including the type of exercise, duration, and intensity.
-- **Nutrition Tracker**: Record daily meals and snacks to analyze nutritional intake.
+- **Nutrition Tracker:** Record daily meals and snacks to analyze nutritional intake.
-- **Educational Content**: Access a library of educational articles and tips on nutrition, exercise, mental health, and overall well-being.
+- **Educational Content:** Access a library of educational articles and tips on nutrition, exercise, mental health, and overall well-being.
+Users can stay informed and make informed decisions about their health and lifestyle.

+## Motivation

+The Personal Health and Fitness Assistant was inspired by a passion for promoting well-being and empowering individuals to take charge of their health.
+With a user-friendly command-line interface, this application seeks to provide accessible health and fitness monitoring for everyone, regardless of their technical expertise.

+## Technologies

+The application is developed using C programming on the Linux platform, leveraging the power and flexibility of the command-line environment.

 ## Installation